gek169/Simple_ISA/README.md

 apop: pop byte register a from the stack.
 (1 byte) (63)
 bpop: pop byte register b from the stack.
 (1 byte) (64)

-The rest: halt duplicates, free for expansion (1 byte)
+The rest: nop duplicates, free for expansion (1 byte)
 ```
 There are plenty of free instruction spots for you to play around with in your experimentation.